-VI.
+VII.
 CONCLUSION

 In this paper, we discussed how above four motion types can be classified with the help of accelerometer and gyroscope of a smartphone, and also compared performance of various algorithms.
 Most importantly we highlighted the limitation of dependence on only accelerometer and gyroscope.
-To counteract the above, we proposed a technique that involves use of an additional sensor (i.e. GPS & Google Maps), that may significantly improve the model's accuracy.
-Future Work Plan: Development of an android application to implement the model on android based smartphone and also study the effect of our error correction logic in practical use.
+To counteract the above, we proposed a tested a technique that involves use of an additional sensor (i.e. GPS & Google Maps), to reduce classification errors and significantly improves the model's accuracy.
+Future Work Plan: Finalization of our android application for implementation on Android based smartphone and launch on Google Play Store.

-VII.
 ACKNOWLEDGEMENT

-We would humbly like to extend our gratitude Mr. Luca Bedogni, Department of Computer Science, University of Bologna, for his continuous support and guidance.
+We would humbly like to extend our gratitude to Mr. Luca Bedogni, Department of Computer Science, University of Bologna, for his continuous support and guidance.